It’s one of the irritations of having a mind that sometimes it’s hard to get rid of negative thoughts.

 It seems paradoxical that focusing in on a thought might help it go away, but some research suggests this can work.
 It’s based on the long-established principle of ‘exposure therapy’: this is where, for example, arachnophobes are slowly but surely exposed to spiders, until the fear begins to fade.

-This approach is not for the faint-hearted, but research suggests it can be useful when used by those tackling obsessive thoughts and compulsive behaviour.
+This approach is not for the faint-hearted, but research suggests it can be useful to get rid of negative thoughts when used by those tackling obsessive thoughts and compulsive behaviour.

 Along similar lines, but not so direct, there’s some evidence that trying to accept unwanted thoughts rather than doing battle with them can be beneficial.
 Here are the instructions from one study which found it decreased participants’ distress: